 I have a passion for teaching, and I draw upon over thirty years of performing and teaching experience as I focus on the development of young musicians.
-My interest in childhood learning issues inspired me to gain a Masters in Childhood Development through a social work framework to enhance understanding and inform my teaching.
+My interest in childhood learning issues inspired me to gain an additional Masters Degree in Childhood Development through a social work framework which enhances my teaching skills in the music studio.

 My students are a diverse group, from children to adults of all ages.
 Some are experienced musicians seeking advice on technical issues as well as new perspectives of interpretation.
 Others are dedicated amateurs eager to develop their pianistic skill as a means of artistic fulfillment and personal growth.